jbcodeforce/flink-studies/docs/firstapp.md

 # Getting started

+???- info "Update"
+    Created 2018 Updated 08/2024
+    Flink supports Java 11 so Quarkus code needs to be limited to quarkus 3.2.12_Final and maven should compile in JDK 11.
+    Use jbang to install jdk 11.
+WSL ubuntu has OpenJDK 11 and 17.

 ## First app

-Each Flink app is a [Java main function which defines the data flow to execute on a stream](https://ci.apache.org/projects/flink/flink-docs-release-1.15/dev/datastream_api.html#anatomy-of-a-flink-program):
+Each Flink app is a [Java main function which defines the data flow to execute on a stream](https://ci.apache.org/projects/flink/flink-docs-release-1.19/dev/datastream_api.html#anatomy-of-a-flink-program).
+The structure follows the steps below:

 1. Obtain an execution environment,
 1. Load/create the initial data,
 1. Specify transformations on this data,
-1. Specify where to put the results of your computations,
+1. Specify where to put the results of the computations,
 1. Trigger the program execution

 Once we build the application jar file, we use Flink CLI to send the jar as a job to the Job manager server.

 During development, we can use docker-compose to start a simple `Flink session` cluster or use a docker compose which starts a standalone job manager to execute one unique job, which has the application jar mounted inside the docker image.

 * Start Flink session cluster using the following command: